 This is an Advanced Placement course that follows the AP College Board suggested curriculum designed to parallel college-level English courses.
 The course will expose students to prose ranging from a historical perspective to contemporary society, with an emphasis on rhetorical analysis and argument.
 Extensive writing and revision in a variety of styles and tones is an integral part of the curriculum.
 Students registered for this class are expected to take the AP Exam in the spring.
-This course may be offered for English dual credit.

-Prerequisite: Honors English or teacher Fees: AP Exam / Tuition if taken for Dual Enrollment
+Prerequisite: Honors English 10 or teacher Fees: AP Exam / Tuition if taken for Dual Enrollment